 - multiple myeloma, a cancer of the plasma cells in your bone marrow

-- scleroderma, an autoimmune disease that affects your skin
+- scleroderma, an autoimmune condition that affects your skin

 - thrombotic thrombocytopenic purpura, a disorder that causes blood clots in small vessels

-- chemotherapy drugs, medications that treat cancer and some autoimmune diseases
+- chemotherapy drugs that treat cancer and some autoimmune diseases

 - dyes used in some imaging tests